sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Ride_Duration_Density.md

 ##### Data Sources

 - **Data Frame:** `non_tourist_customer_rides_df`
-  - Created by filtering the `rides` table to include only customer trips with relevant station IDs.
+  - Created by filtering the `rides` table to include only Customer rides with relevant station IDs.
   - Converted timestamps to local time for consistency.

 ##### R Code Used to Generate Chart: